Northampton Castle: Early period

 In 1164, Thomas Becket was tried at the castle before a great council.
 Having escaped by dressing as a monk, Becket then fled to France.
+In May 1215, rebel barons who had renounced fealty to King John unsuccessfully besieged Northampton Castle.

 In 1264, in the Second Barons' War between King Henry III and his nobles, the castle was owned by the confederate barons and governed by Simon de Montfort.
 When the King defeated the garrison at the Battle of Northampton in 1264, the castle again reverted to the Crown.
 It remained so until three years into King Edward III's reign, when Thomas Wake, who was then sheriff of Blisworth, claimed it belonged to the county under his jurisdiction.

 In 1452, thirty years into King Henry VI's reign, the castle was rented to Robert Caldecote for 20 years, at the annual rate of £5.
 The rent of the castle included: